hanakara-milk/Karbon-basics/04-section-04.md

 kubectl delete -f 07_deployment-color-app-latest.yaml kubectl apply -f 07_deployment-color-app-latest.yaml
 ```
-> You can reload Pod by modify Deployment (ex. adding annotation).
+> You can also reload Pod by modify Deployment (ex. adding annotations).
+> But this method is bad know-how, be careful about how to use.
 </br>
 </br>